myfatemi04/robots-spring-2024/compete_and_select/prompts/code_generation.md

 Assume that `scene` and `robot` are local variables.
 Additionally, NumPy is available as `np`.
 However, do not import or use any other libraries in your code.
 Assume the robot is running in simulation, and that you DO have the capability to write code for this scene.

+Guidelines:
+ * Do not assume you know the location of an object.
+You must use the `scene.choose` method to locate objects.
+ * Perform calls to `scene.choose` BEFORE moving the robot arm.